 Instead of focusing only on preventing infiltration, security teams need to focus on anomalous and potentially malicious activity happening inside their network.
 Detecting abnormalities at any stage of a cyber attack (reconnaissance, intrusion, command and control, lateral movement, privilege escalation, and damage) can help security analysts create a complete attack blueprint.
-Advanced persistent threats are sophisticated and include numerous components to avoid detection, which is why you need security solutions that enable pervasive network visibility.
+Advanced persistent threats are sophisticated and include numerous components to avoid detection, which is why you need cybersecurity solutions such as network detection and response that enable pervasive network visibility.

 You must create a security posture that allows you to see everything happening across your IT environment.
 This includes all networks, subnets, endpoints, and IoT devices.
 If you can view and correlate each movement an attacker makes, you can identify the attack and stop it – but how can you stop it if you don’t know it’s there?